-The assessment of the module is carried out by a written examination (120 minutes) according to Section 4(2), 1 of the examination regulation.

-In each term (usually in March and July), one examination is held for both courses.
+The assessment of the module is carried out by a written examination (120 minutes).
+In each term (usually in March and August), one examination is held for both courses.

 - names and describes basic notions of the essential topics in Operations Research (Linear programming, graphs and networks, integer and combinatorial optimization, nonlinear programming, dynamic programming and stochastic models), - knows the indispensable methods and models for quantitative analysis, - models and classifies optimization problems and chooses the appropriate solution methods to solve optimization problems independently, - validates, illustrates and interprets the obtained solutions.